-Formerly referred to as the Northern Meadow, this approx. 40 ha site is part of the Trent floodplain.
+Formerly referred to as the Northern Meadow, this approx. 9 ha site is part of the Trent floodplain.
 It is low lying, with the remnants of archaeologically important flood meadow field systems still visible today.
-The meadows.
+The meadow has been agriculturally improved in the past, but work is now underway to create new sections of flower rich meadows.

-Protected Reference LGS 13
+Protected Reference LGS 13 1

-Name Green Close
+Name Green Close ין

-Location Post Code ST15 0JG
+Location Post Code ST15 0JG 7

-Location OS Grid Ref SJ 898 331
+OS Grid Ref SJ 898 331 1

-Type of protection Local Green Space
+Type of pro otection Local Green Space

+NPPF Para 77 Criteria 1.

+1

 - Not with an extant planning permission within which the Local Green Space could not be accommodated - Not allocated for development in the relevant Neighbourhood Plan/Local Plan. - Additionally, the site meets the following criteria.
 It holds particular local significance because of its: historical significance and recreational value.
 Other reasons: the space creates an open aspect which engenders a sense of wellbeing for residents.

-It is an amenity greenspace.
+Site Description: It is an amenity greenspace.
 As with other closes on the estate the roads surrounding the greenspace are very narrow and were built in an era when there were few cars.